combine-org/combine-org.github.io/content/authors/COMBINE-2022/_index.md

 - Submit your abstract at https://easychair.org/conferences/?conf=icsb2022
 - Select "COMBINE: Satellite Event" as your submission topic

-<h1>Agenda</h1>
+<h2>Agenda</h2>

-COMBINE Community meet-up Oct 6-7, 9a.m.-6p.m. at [Humboldt University of Berlin, Philippstraße 13, Haus 20](https://goo.gl/maps/fkXSerwGRWSFUPSC9)
+COMBINE Community meet-up Oct 6-7, 9 a.m.-6 p.m. at [Humboldt University of Berlin, Philippstraße 13, Haus 20](https://goo.gl/maps/fkXSerwGRWSFUPSC9)

-COMBINE Forum Oct 8, 8a.m.-1:30p.m. at [Humboldt University of Berlin, Philippstraße 13, Haus 20](https://goo.gl/maps/fkXSerwGRWSFUPSC9)
+COMBINE Forum Oct 8, 8 a.m.-1:3 p.m. at [Humboldt University of Berlin, Philippstraße 13, Haus 20](https://goo.gl/maps/fkXSerwGRWSFUPSC9)

 Details and call for papers to come.
 Be on the look out!